-Following critically acclaimed runs in NYC, Hollywood, and the UK, Peter Michael Marino’s interactive "Show Up, Kids!” is back for a limited run.
+Following critically acclaimed runs in NYC, Hollywood, and the UK, Peter Michael Marino’s interactive “Show Up, Kids!”
+EXTENDS for a limited time.
 This entirely unique, semi-improvised, family show for kids 3-10 years old puts a comedic twist on the traditional kids’ show.
 When the main attraction doesn’t show up, Pete enlists the kids (and adults) to help create a show from set to sound, plot to props, and costumes to characters.
-What could possibly go wrong?Running time: 60 minutes Directed by Michole Biancosino Music by Michael Andrew New York Times PICK ***** “Marino handles the unpredictability of working with children in an improvised environment with great skill and grace, putting on a fantastic performance which my children were talking about long after the show.” - Backstage on the Fringe “This show is not like any other show.
+What could possibly go wrong?Time Out New York PICKNew York Times PICKRunning time: 60 minutes Directed by Michole Biancosino Music by Michael Andrew New York Times PICK ***** “Marino handles the unpredictability of working with children in an improvised environment with great skill and grace, putting on a fantastic performance which my children were talking about long after the show.” - Backstage on the Fringe “This show is not like any other show.
 Usually, the kids are just watching things happen, but here, kids are actually part of the show.
 Pete definitely has a superpower!”- Kids News NYC “Fantastic fun!
 A one-man whirling dervish of energy, comic timing, physical agility, and out and out hilarity.
 The kids were absolutely mesmerized!” - The Front Row Center **** “Hilarious!
 Marino knows what kids find funny.
 A show of this caliber is an opportunity to show up for!” - The Wee Review

 The magician is sick in bed but the show must go on!
 Enter, “The Magician’s Assistant,” who blunders onstage and has to entertain the crowd, without knowing how to perform any magic tricks.
 No rabbits.
 No tricks.
 No problem!
 This adult friendly physical comedy for kids 3-10 is about the transformative power of believing in yourself and asking for help.
 Creator, performer, and clown Mélissa Smith switches characters with expert comedic flare, finding a delicate balance between chaos and control, vulnerability and confidence.
 “The Magician's Assistant” encourages empathy, laughter, and eating your veggies!
 Runtime 50 minutes.
 After it’s NY debut in Frigid Festival 2017 The Magician’s Assistant went on to play for elementray students from all 5 boroughs at The Tank and as part of the innagural Family Series Program at the Strand Theater in Rockland Maine.
 Pre show activities and video projections and animation by Ingrid Larson add an extra dose of unexpected folly to the show.
 "The Magician's Assistant is the perfect show for families -- hilarious and full of heart!
 Mélissa Smith is a world-class comedienne whose charm is infectious.
 The expressions of pure joy on the faces of the young audience members is a true testament to the magic of her performance!" -Brittany Parker, Strand Theatre